-SMS (Short Message Service, or text messaging) requires a cellular modern with an active data plan.
+SMS (Short Message Service, or text messaging) requires a cellular modem with an active data plan.
 SMS is not designed to be a full remote management feature: SMS allows you to connect to the router for a few simple queries or commands with a text messaging service (e.g., from your phone).
-A modern that does not have an active data
+A modem that does not have an active data connection may still be reachable by SMS because Internet traffic and SMS traffic operate on separate channels, so SMS can be used to bring on offline router back online.

 SMS is enabled on the router by default.
-However, it only works if SMS is supported and enabled on the modern.
-Most moderns have SMS enabled by default, but the carrier may charge a fee for each text message sent or received.
+However, it only works if SMS is supported and enabled on the modem.
+Most modems have SMS enabled by default, but the carrier may charge a fee for each text message sent or received.
 Contact your carrier to review these fees and/or to enable an SMS plan.